Nick-Cho/CS50-AI-Course/README.md

 <Runner.py> contains the neccesary code for the game logic behind the Tic-Tac-Toe game itself, while <tictactoe.py> contains the neccesary code for the AI Minimax Alpha-Beta algorithm.

 ## Pygame Installation
-For eash module setup, we can download pygame from [here] (https://www.pygame.org/download.shtml).
+For easy module setup, we can download pygame from [here] (https://www.pygame.org/download.shtml).
 Next, open up a command prompt window and enter in <py -m pip install -U pygame --user> and pygame will initiliaze itself making the <import pygame> command valid